Whether you’re a buyer or a borrower/seller, a short sale, and foreclosure each present different advantages and difficulties.

 While both options can have ramifications, a short sale often has less of an impact on the borrower’s creditworthiness.
 A foreclosure could impact a borrower’s credit score by 300 or more points, where a short sale may only dent the credit score by 100 points.

 Borrowers who are foreclosed on are often ineligible to purchase another home for 5-7 years with a traditional mortgage, where under certain circumstances, a short sale borrower can purchase immediately.

 As many Americans struggle with an economy that has yet to completely recover from the 2008 crash, folks are having a hard time making monthly mortgage payments.
-Choosing between being foreclosed and initiating a short sale (or a 3rd option… selling your South Bend house fast )is an easy choice for a borrower having troubles paying their mortgage on time.
+Choosing between being foreclosed and initiating a short sale (or a 3rd option… selling your Indiana house fast )is an easy choice for a borrower having troubles paying their mortgage on time.